LASER-UMASS/cs520/tictactoe/README.md

 # TicTacToe

+This version of TicTacToe has been rewritten to conform to the MVC design pattern, as well as a greater degree of readability, encapsulation, and modularity.
+Instructions for running the code, application, and test suite remain identical as to when project was cloned (i.e. below commands work).

 ### How to build and test (from Terminal):

 1. Make sure that you have Apache Ant installed.
 Run each ant command in the tictactoe folder, which contains the `build.xml` build file.